Updated: Jul 30, 2021

 Theresa Wills 5:39

-So in MATHurdays, um, you know, I'm not really doing anything new I'm taking ideas from other educators.
-Which One Doesn't Belong is a routine, Math Talks is a routine, Number Strings is a routine, um, but all I do is I think about the structures that take advantage of um, all the great things about online and show people how you can incorporate those structures.
-Ah, same thing with, ah, you know, with the math talks, when we have time to work on those interactive slides in small groups, I can go through, and I use the same ah, 5 practices that I would have done in the face to face class in order to the...discussions.
-Um, so really MATHurdays is all about giving teachers more experience with routines and tasks, building their content knowledge, and also building their knowledge about how to transition this into an online space.
+So in MATHurdays- I'm not really doing anything new I'm taking ideas from other educators.
+Which One Doesn't Belong is a routine, Math Talks is a routine, Number Strings is a routine, but all I do is I think about the structures that take advantage of all the great things about online and show people how you can incorporate those structures.
+Same thing with, you know, with the math talks, when we have time to work on those interactive slides in small groups, I can go through, and I use the same ah, 5 practices that I would have done in the face to face class in order to the...discussions.
+So really MATHurdays is all about giving teachers more experience with routines and tasks, building their content knowledge, and also building their knowledge about how to transition this into an online space.

 Desiree Harrison 8:35